 At that moment I fell in love with green tea of this type and again, as I did every morning, with Francesca.

 If this had been a movie, then we would have faded to black right there and then and just rolled the credits.
 But this wasn’t a movie and the perfect moment was just a moment.
 If my realisation of a Great Ultimate Truth was anything it was that.
 Moments are what make us who we are.
 They are what we constitute of.
 We exist only in those moments.
 In order to have peace, in order to be free, we must exist in each moment without bringing baggage from the previous one, or presumptions about the next.
 Only then can you exist at peace enough to find life beautiful.
 Zen and Daoism, embodied.
 As the late great Alan Watts said:

 “The past doesn’t exist, the future doesn’t exist, there is only the present.
 That is the only you that there is.”

 So, what had been the moments the bee’s had used to build their trove?
 What steps had changed me?
 I thought back and considered the last year’s journey.
 A journey of the body and mind across the East, by foot, bus and train.
 Over deserts and mountains and jungles.
 It hadn’t started as I would have imagined.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Basho MatsuoWrite a Review